craftweg/website/priv/posts/2019-01-18-but-its-electron.md

 ---
 title: But it's powered by Electron
-excerpt: This tiny blog post contains some thoughts on the rants I often see about apps written in Electron and what's my opinion on the framework and the apps written with it.
+description: This tiny blog post contains some thoughts on the rants I often see about apps written in Electron and what's my opinion on the framework and the apps written with it.
 categories: [electron, web, desktop apps, js, electronjs]
 ---